Skip to main content

 // register sequence and caught at the reset vector with a reset catch mechanism.

-// This might be useful if the core starts from a location that cannot be
+// This is useful if the core starts from a non-writable location (e.g. ROM),

-// modified, e.g. ROM, so that an endless loop _cannot_ be assembled
+// where an endless loop cannot be assembled.

 SYStem.Mode Prepare

-// Enable reset catch, in this example for Armv8. '/CORE' is not needed for single core setups
+// Enable reset catch (example for Armv8; '/CORE' not needed for single-core setups)

 Data.Set e:(COREBASE()+0x24) %Long 0x2 /CORE 1